josecolella/Dynatrace-GenericOperations-Plugin/README.md

 # Dynatrace-GenericOperations-Plugin

+##Plugin is no longer in development in this repo.
+##Plugin is developed within Dynatrace github organization.
+Please post issues and pull requests [here] (https://github.com/Dynatrace/Dynatrace-GenericOperations-Plugin)

 Plugin that allows for generic operations on a pair of measures.
 The generic operations include addition, substraction, division and multiplication on the measure.
 The plugin utilizes the Dynatrace RESTful API to retrive the data from the measures.
 It is a requirement to have the measures inside a dashboard, so that the data can be exported and manipulated